tristanpendergrass/idle-game/README.md

 - [ ] Set up elm-review
   - [ ] Add custom rule to replace String.fromInt with Utils.intToString
 - [ ] Load pictures in sprite sheet at init and dont show app until loaded
+- [ ] Refactor Chore event so we don't duplicate logic like `toFloat currentMasteryLevel * choreStats.outcome.duration` between Chores.elm and Game.elm
+  - [ ] Same with Modded duration in Chores.elm

 ### Fundamentals
 - [ ] Show what mods there are on an effect/interval and where they came from